Bestiality with a donkey: West Asia

 According to a 1938 medical academic paper, donkeys are the most commonly used animal for bestiality among Arabs.
-In 1983, anthropologist Edgar Gregersen claimed that there was a belief among Turks that sex with donkeys enlarges the penis.

 In some plays performed in Turkey, there are references to sex with a donkey or the role of a man in such a scenario.
 In a scene in the Turkish play Hastane mi Kestane mi?, there is a reference to sex with a donkey.
 In a scene set in a hospital, the patient tells the nurse that he has no health problems except that he was kicked by a donkey.
 The nurse then asks why the donkey kicked him.
 The patient replies, "Don't question why; this is a romantic relationship."
 In the game of değirmen döndürme, sexuality is shown in the form of sex with a donkey. sex with donkeys is also seen in the game of Değirmenci played in Uruş and Yenice villages of Oğuzeli district of Gaziantep.

 Turkish has expressions that include references to sex with donkeys.
 There are expressions in Turkish that mean "Our national bride is donkey."
 In Central Anatolia Region of Turkey, people who are clumsy and incompetent in handicrafts are called "Haven't you ever had sex with a donkey?".
 In Turkish culture, sex with donkeys is sometimes a source of humor.
 In 1973, a four-day gala to celebrate the twenty-fifth anniversary of the founding of Atlantic Records was being organized.
 When Jerry Wexler fell asleep, Ahmet Ertegün replaced the photo in Wexler's passport with one of a woman having sex with a donkey.
 In Paris, the gendarmerie, seeing the photo in the passport, first looked at the photo, then at Wexler, and then at the photo again.
 As Ertegün collapsed with laughter, Wexler tried to help the gendarmerie by saying "I used to have a beard".
 In the 36th volume of Leman magazine published in 1991, the statement "He who has sexual relations with a donkey has platonic feelings for a lynx!" appears.

 A study analyzing Tweets shared on Twitter between November 2020 and May 2021 found that donkeys, along with dogs, were the animal most frequently used to negatively portray Kurds as animals, and Kurds were frequently accused of having sexual relations with donkeys.
 There is a Kurdish proverb, Fêda gavana nihandina kera ye, which means "The benefit of the cattleman is to have sex with the donkey."

 In the 19th century, as homosexuality among men became widespread in Iran, soldiers were advised to follow Saadi's advice about sex with donkeys.
 Wilhelm Gollmann, a German doctor, states that the Iranians used to have sex with donkeys as a remedy for coccalgia.

 The allegation that a Palestinian farmer traveling with his donkey was captured by Israeli soldiers and forced to have sex with his donkey has spread through the Palestinian community.